InsightDataScience/pegasus/README.md

 $ py.test
 ```
 # 2. Spin up your cluster on AWS
+Currently all installations have only been tested on the Ubuntu Server 14.04 LTS (HVM) AMI.

 * Use the Ubuntu Server 14.04 LTS (HVM), SSD Volume Type AMI
 * To start we recommend deploying a 4 node cluster
-* Tag each instance with the same name through the AWS EC2 console
+* Tag each instance with the same name through the AWS EC2 console (REQUIRED!!!)
   * e.g. test-cluster

 Or